adriatic/rw-minimal-app-old/README.md

 # README

-This application is built using several first CLI commands from the [Starting Development](https://redwoodjs.com/docs/tutorial/chapter1/installation) tutorial document:
+This base application of all RW UI samples is a clone of [rw-minimal-app](https://github.com/adriatic/rw-minimal-app) created using CLI commands from the [Starting Development](https://redwoodjs.com/docs/tutorial/chapter1/installation) tutorial document:

 ```
 yarn create redwood-app --ts ./minimal-application